-9 In conjunction with senior colleagues, research supervisors, group leaders and Principal Investigators, should ensure that appropriate direction of research projects/programmes and supervision of researchers, research students and other students is provided.
+In conjunction with senior colleagues, research supervisors, group leaders and Principal Investigators, should ensure that appropriate direction of research projects/programmes and supervision of researchers, research students and other students is provided.
 Supervision should be provided at all stages of the research process, including planning, practice, analysis and publication.
-It is particularly important to ensure that researchers who are new to research, whether staff, postgraduate student, or undergraduate student, understand good research conduct.
+It is particularly important to ensure that researchers who are new to research, whether staff, postgraduate student, or undergraduate student, understand the value of self-motivated good research conduct.
 The responsibilities of supervisors of research students are set out in the Research Degrees Student and Supervisor Handbook.
-Training in supervisory skills will be provided where appropriate.
+The University recognises that senior researchers and supervisors need to be encouraged to continuously update their own research skills including in open research, which is a fast-evolving area, so that they can manage and supervise others effectively.
+Training in supervisory skills and briefings on research integrity and open research will be provided where appropriate.

-Documenting Results and Storing Primary Data
+Documenting Results, Storing Primary Data and GDPR

 - The ownership of, where relevant, data and samples used or created in the course of the research, and the results of the research, should be clear from the outset of the research programme.
 Guidance on intellectual property issues can be found in the University's Intellectual Property Policy.
-In the case of funded research, it is the responsibility of the Principal Investigator/researcher to ensure that funding is in place permitting appropriate data storage. - 11 Researchers must keep clear and accurate records of the procedures followed, approvals granted and results obtained (including interim results) during the research process.
+In the case of funded research, it is the responsibility of the Principal Investigator/researcher to ensure that funding is in place permitting appropriate data storage. - 11 Researchers must keep clear and accurate records of the procedures followed, approvals granted, and results obtained (including interim and null results), during the research process.
 This is necessary not only as a means of demonstrating proper research practice and protecting intellectual property, but also in case questions are subsequently asked about either the conduct of the research or the results obtained.
-For similar reasons, researchers must ensure that data generated in the course of research are stored securely at the University, in paper or electronic format (as appropriate), for a minimum of ten years after the completion of a research project, in accordance with the Research Data Management Policy.
-Data should be maintained for longer than ten years if required by a sponsor which has funded the research; this is particularly relevant to clinical or public health studies, to allow for longer-term follow-up.
+Documentation of null results is important to enable metaanalyses and prevent publication bias.
+Researchers must ensure that data generated in the course of research are stored securely at the University, in paper or electronic format (as appropriate), for a minimum of ten years accordance with the Research Data Management Policy.
+Data should be maintained for longer than ten years if required by a sponsor which has funded the research, or perceived long term value, to allow for longer-term follow-up.
+Data stored should be curated according to the standards of the respective discipline to enable future use.
+Researchers are expected to keep abreast with evolving discipline-specific standards and University policy on data storage and curation.
 For further guidance on the maintenance of records in paper and electronic format researchers should consult the Safeguarding IP Guide in the University's Intellectual Property Policy.
 Note that publication of the data/results does not remove the need to retain the original records.
-11 Should a researcher require more than the standard electronic storage quota allocated, the researcher should contact their Head of School to seek additional capacity from Information Services.
+The University commits to treating research data associated with published outputs as a public good, and in accordance with the University Research Data Management Policy, if alternative storage is not available, the University will take responsibility for making available the storage capacity required to support maintenance of a cumulative research record.